Sunny Melody

-Sunny Melody (birth name: Sunday Adeola Ogunyemi) is a UK-based, Nigerian indigenous jùjú musician.
-While attending Ogun State University (renamed Olabisi Onabanjo University) in 1994-1998, he was a member of the school's music band (OSU MELODY) and studied Business Administration.
+Sunny Melody (born Sunday Adeola Ogunyemi) is a UK-based, Nigerian indigenous jùjú musician.
+While attending Ogun State University (renamed Olabisi Onabanjo University) in 1994–1998, he was a member of the school's music band (OSU MELODY) and studied Business Administration.
 Sunny formed his band after his National Youth Service in 1999 and eventually traveled to the UK in 2000.